 Playing Rocket League on Lowest Settings on Intel HD 630 – 1920×1080

-On Intel HD 630 with Anti-Aliasing Off, Render Quality preset to High Performance and Render Detail preset to Performance, the game was consistently able to achieve 60 FPS!
+On Intel HD 630 with Anti-Aliasing Off, Render Quality preset to High Performance, and Render Detail preset to Performance, the game consistently achieved 60 FPS!

-That goes to show that, YES, the game can certainly work on an integrated graphics albeit at very low settings.
+That shows that, YES, the game can certainly work on integrated graphics, albeit at very low settings.

 Now it must be noted that I was in the Training Mode.
 Having additional players may have some impact on the FPS.

-Also it should be noted that the game was tested on Intel Core i7-7700HQ – a 4 Core / 8 Thread CPU.
-If you test the same GPU on a weaker processor, your results may be different
+Also, it should be noted that the game was tested on Intel Core i7-7700HQ – a 4 Core / 8 Thread CPU.
+Your results may differ if you test the same GPU on a weaker processor.

 Playing Rocket League on Highest Settings on Intel HD 630 – 1920×1080

 With the highest settings on FHD, the game was unbearable.
-It wasn’t able to maintain anything higher than 24 FPS and would drop to 15 FPS often.
+It couldn’t maintain anything higher than 24 FPS and would drop to 15 FPS often.

-With this baseline set, we can now review the rest of the graphics card and see where they fit in.
+With this baseline set, we can review the rest of the graphics cards and see where they fit.

 G3D GPU Benchmark